logo

 menu

-AI Detector for Teachers
+Free AI Detector for Teachers and Educators

 Review student essays, assignments, and class drafts for AI-like writing patterns.
 Lynote shows AI-generated, mixed, and human-written signals with sentence-level highlights so teachers can inspect specific passages before starting a conversation with students.